strapdata/elassandra/README.md

 ## Benefits of Elassandra

 For Cassandra users, elassandra provides Elasticsearch features :
-* Cassandra update are indexed in Elasticsearch.
+* Cassandra updates are indexed in Elasticsearch.
 * Full-text and spatial search on your Cassandra data.
 * Real-time aggregation (does not require Spark or Hadoop to GROUP BY)
 * Provide search on multiple keyspaces and tables in one query.
-* Provide automatic schema creation and support nested document using [User Defined Types](https://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html).
+* Provide automatic schema creation and support nested documents using [User Defined Types](https://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html).
-* Provide a read/write JSON REST access to Cassandra data.
+* Provide read/write JSON REST access to Cassandra data.
 * Numerous Elasticsearch plugins and products like [Kibana](https://www.elastic.co/guide/en/kibana/current/introduction.html).

 For Elasticsearch users, elassandra provides useful features :
-* Elassandra is masterless, cluster state is managed through a [cassandra lightweight transactions](http://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0).
+* Elassandra is masterless.
+Cluster state is managed through [cassandra lightweight transactions](http://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0).
-* Elassandra is a sharded multi-master database, where Elasticsearch is sharded master-slave, Thus, Elassandra has no Single Point Of Write, helping to achieve high availability.
+* Elassandra is a sharded multi-master database, where Elasticsearch is sharded master-slave.
+Thus, Elassandra has no Single Point Of Write, helping to achieve high availability.
-* Elassandra inherits Cassandra data repair mechanisms (hinted handoff, read repair and nodetool repair) allowing to support **cross datacenter replication**.
+* Elassandra inherits Cassandra data repair mechanisms (hinted handoff, read repair and nodetool repair) providing support for **cross datacenter replication**.
 * When adding a node to an Elassandra cluster, only data pulled from existing nodes are re-indexed in Elasticsearch.
-* Cassandra could be your unique datastore for indexed and non-indexed data, it's easier to manage and secure.
+* Cassandra could be your unique datastore for indexed and non-indexed data.
+It's easier to manage and secure.
 Source documents are now stored in Cassandra, reducing disk space if you need a NoSQL database and Elasticsearch.
-* Write operations are not more restricted to one primary shards, but distributed on all Cassandra nodes in a virtual datacenter.
-Number of shards does not limit your write throughput, just add some elassandra nodes to increase both read and write throughput.
+* Write operations are not restricted to one primary shard, but distributed across all Cassandra nodes in a virtual datacenter.
+The number of shards does not limit your write throughput.
+Adding elassandra nodes increases both read and write throughput.
-* Elasticsearch indices can be replicated between many Cassandra datacenters, allowing to write to the closest datacenter and search globally.
+* Elasticsearch indices can be replicated among many Cassandra datacenters, allowing write to the closest datacenter and search globally.
 * The [cassandra driver](http://www.planetcassandra.org/client-drivers-tools/) is Datacenter and Token aware, providing automatic load-balancing and failover.

 ## Quick start

 #### Elasticsearch 6.x changes

 * Elasticsearch now supports only one document type per index backed by one Cassandra table.
-Unless you specify an elasticsearch type name in your mapping, data are stored in a cassandra table named **"_doc"**.
-If you want to search in many cassandra tables, you now need to create and search in many indices.
+Unless you specify an elasticsearch type name in your mapping, data is stored in a cassandra table named **"_doc"**.
+If you want to search many cassandra tables, you now need to create and search many indices.
-* Elasticsearch 6.x manages shards consistency through several metadata fields (_primary_term, _seq_no, _version) that are not more used in elassandra because replication is fully managed by cassandra.
+* Elasticsearch 6.x manages shard consistency through several metadata fields (_primary_term, _seq_no, _version) that are not used in elassandra because replication is fully managed by cassandra.

 #### Requirements